 Logistics – If the deal is a physical deal, involving an energy commodity, this second step handles the physical movement of the expected volume.
 This could be the flow of the natural gas, the transmission of the electricity, or the transport of the oil/oil product to the agreed upon location.
 This step continues until all of the agreed upon commodity reaches the contractual destination within the contractual time frame.
 Electricity, natural gas, and oil require the following documents to confirm the physical logistics:

-Nominations
+Nominations (example?)

-Nominated confirmations
+Nominated confirmations (example?)

-Delivery confirmations
+Delivery confirmations (example?)

 In addition, Oil requires additional documents including:

-Inspections (for quality/grade)
+Inspections (for quality/grade) (example?)

-Bills of lading
+Bills of lading (example?)

-Shipping documents (in the case of shipping)
+Shipping documents (in the case of shipping) (example?)

 Page 1.3 (popup from deal flow graphic Sub-Topic 1)